 A case in point

 Integrated self-service technology transforms customer engagement.
 Most housing providers want to modernise service offerings and engage customers online, yet many have failed to deliver a successful self-service capability.
-Introducing a self-service portal as part of a digital modernisation and transformation strategy can provide key services online, enabling tenants to view and manage their rent payments plus send repair and maintenance requests, while also creating targeted communications and resident-centric content to promote community engagement.
-Meanwhile the housing providers can quickly and efficiently view information on its entire property portfolio, with data on everything from maintenance requests to rent arrears.
-Generally, consumer uptake of a self-service offering is quick; 40% of maintenance requests made through the portal in the first six months of launch, is not unusual.
+Introducing a self-service portal as part of a digital modernisation and transformation strategy can provide key services online, enabling tenants to view and manage their rent payments as well as send repair and maintenance requests, while also creating targeted communications and resident-centric content to promote community engagement.
+Meanwhile the housing provider can quickly and efficiently view information on its entire property portfolio, with data on everything from maintenance requests to rent arrears.
+Generally, consumer uptake of a self-service offering is quick; 40% of maintenance requests made through the portal in the first six months of launch is not unusual.

 Spotlight on the rental sector